brianglass/anastasis/files/tuesday_matins.md

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Brought to birth by God’s foreknowledge, wise Prophet, you released the one who gave you birth from barrenness.
 Therefore, Forerunner of the Lord, now make my barren heart fruitful, bearing shoots of virtues.</span>

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Baptist and Forerunner, implore that the godly house, constructed for you with love,<a href="#_ftn3" id="_ftnref3"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[3]</span></a> may attain the inheritance on high.
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Baptist and Forerunner, implore that the godly house, constructed for you with love,<a href="#_ftn3" id="_ftnref3">[3]</a> may attain the inheritance on high.
 By your mediations make those who serve with faith in your sacred enclosure temples of the divine Spirit.</span>

 **Theotokion.**